openhive-network/HAfAH/src/hive_fork/Readme.md

 ## Architecture
 All elements of the extension are placed in 'hive' schema
+### CONTEXT REWIND
+The part of the extension which is responsible to register App tables, save and rewind  operation on the tables.

-An application must register its tables dependent on hive blocks.
+An application must register its tables depend of hive blocks.
 Any table is automaticly registerd during its creation only when inherits form hive.base.
 .
-A table is resgistered into recently created context If there is no context an exception is thrown.
+A table is resgistered into recently created context.If there is no context an exception is thrown.

 ```
 CREATE TABLE table1( id INTEGER ) INHERITS( hive.base )